mateirobescu/amr.io/README.md

 # 🕒 amr.io

-A minimalist countdown app built with React and Vite — designed to help you visualize time until your next big event.
+A minimalist countdown app built with React and Vite — designed to help you visualize your deadlines.
 Fast, responsive, and beautifully simple.

 ---